marta-krych/nonparametric-statistics-project/README.md

 ### Analysis

-We applied nonparametric methods for feature selection (ANOVA/MANOVA, clustering and permutation tests) to the speech-related variables in order to build a logistic regression model.
+We applied nonparametric methods for feature selection (ANOVA/MANOVA, clustering, and permutation tests) to the speech-related variables in order to build a logistic regression model.
-The aim of the model is to assign to each RBD patients a probability of beign classified as Parkinson ill (to be interpreted as the risk of developing the disease).
+The aim of the model is to assign to each RBD patient a probability of being classified as Parkinson's ill (to be interpreted as the risk of developing the disease).

 ### Authors